What are the requirements of an Election Day Worker in the District of Columbia?

 How can I apply to be an Election Day Worker?

-After applying, how will I know if my application has been received and/or accepted?
+How will I know if my application has been received and/or accepted?

-What is in the training?
+What is involved in training?

 Where will I work?